SerraKD/glimpse-of-future/README.md

 - Later on I wanted to test my skills further and implement OOP in this project.
 Because above three functions were getting and returning user data, I created a Class for User and added the functions as methods into the class.
 This class can be used in future for creating user accounts.

+- I tried to refactor the code as much as possible, such as shortening the if-else statements using the Pylint, moving all print statements to text.py, and turning User into a class.
+My main focus was keeping a clean code while not compromising any functionality.

 ```py
 class User():
     """